-The AFUA was introduced by Representative Veronica Escobar (D-Texas) on October 3, 2020, and it was cosponsored by Representative Darren Soto (D-Florida) and former Representative Rob Woodall (R-Georgia).
+The AFUA was introduced by Representative Veronica Escobar (D-Texas) on April 30, 2021, and it was cosponsored by Representative David Valadao (R-California).
 It was originally introduced in 2013 by former Representatives Beto O’Rourke (D-Texas) and Steve Pearce (R-New Mexico).

 In 1996, Congress passed the Illegal Immigration Reform and Immigrant Responsibility Act (IIRIRA), which eliminated key defenses against deportations.
 In particular, it made more crimes (including certain non-violent crimes) automatically punishable by deportation, made it more difficult for unauthorized immigrants to become legal by restricting access to waivers of inadmissibility, and established lengthy bans for extended periods of unauthorized stay.
 For instance, under IIRIRA, immigrants who remain in the U.S. without authorization for more than one year are subject to a ten-year ban on access to legal status.
 If an undocumented immigrant falsely claims to be a U.S. citizen, they face a lifetime ban.

 It is estimated that nearly 1.3 million spouses of U.S. citizens live in the U.S. without authorization and approximately 4.1 million U.S. citizen children under the age of 18 live with at least one undocumented parent.
 Since IIRIRA was enacted, 270,000 spouses of U.S. citizens have been deported and an additional 340,000 legal immigration applications for spouses of U.S. citizens have been refused.
 Between 2015 and 2017 alone, ICE deported 87,351 parents of U.S. citizen children.